- Winter range matters more than EPA ratings — multiply your longest drive by 1.5 to find your real minimum

 Are affordable EVs worth it long-term?

 Yes, if total ownership costs work in your favor.
-Most affordable EVs save $600-$1,200 annually in fuel costs compared to gas vehicles, and maintenance runs 30-40% lower due to fewer moving parts.
+Most affordable EVs save $600–$1,200 annually in fuel costs compared to gas vehicles, and maintenance runs 30–40% lower due to fewer moving parts.
 Over a typical 6-year ownership period, a $35,000 EV can cost less total than a $28,000 gas equivalent when factoring in incentives and operating expenses.
-The key is ensuring the vehicle matches your driving patterns so you’re not paying for range you’ll never use or suffering from range you desperately need.
 See our analysis of best electric cars for the money.

 What's the best affordable EV for winter driving?